tkimball83/rclone-tools/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-brightgreen.svg?style=flat)](COPYING)

-A set yaml controlled bash scripts for use with rclone
+A collection of yaml controlled bash scripts for use with rclone

 ## Requirements